William103/first-attempt-at-a-lisp/README.md

    * Ex. `(define >= (lambda (a b) (not (< a b))))` binds to the symbol `>=` the `>=` function.

 # Samples
 See the file `collatz.scm` for an example program.
 This program finds the largest number of steps it takes to reach 1 along the collatz sequence for all numbers less than 100.
 You can rrun it with `cargo run --release < collatz.scm`.
-There will be quite a few artifacts from the REPL, and it will crash upon reaching EOF, but it does end up working, and printing the correct answer.
-Notice how, since input still kinda sucks right now, all the top-level bindings must be on their own line.
-I will fix that eventually.
+There will be quite a few artifacts from the REPL, but the number it spits out is correct.